evildmp/conference-handbook/handbook/timeline.rst

 Go public.
 It's a good idea to use an appropriate established domain (djangocon.eu, for example) for website and email, Twitter account, and so on.

-Once you have a basic website ready (a single page is enough at this stage, with information about the location and the dates), post messages on email lists, the Django weblog, Twitter etc. It's worth mentioning that the conference will be governed by a :doc:`/code-of-conduct`, even if at this stage that's all you do.
+Once you have a basic :doc:`/communications/website` ready (a single page is enough at this stage, with information about the location and the dates), post messages on email lists, the Django weblog, Twitter etc. It's worth mentioning that the conference will be governed by a :doc:`/code-of-conduct`, even if at this stage mentioning it is all you do.

 You need to start collecting sponsors.
 Some sponsors can be relied upon to sponsor every DjangoCon almost without questions, but they are few.
 Most will need to know full details of sponsorship